 In Trust Wallet, you are the only person who is in control of the private keys.
 The application uses advanced techniques to protect your private keys and never reveals them.

-As private keys are derived from the recovery phrase, you can extract the private key for any coin you store in your wallet with mnemonic code converters like this.
+As private keys are derived from the recovery phrase, you can extract the private key for any coin you store in your wallet with mnemonic code converters like this (can be run offline).

 Besides taking care of your recovery phrase, you can also put a passcode on the app which will prevent others from accessing the app.
 You can enable this feature in settings > security.

 You can explore and use dapps on your mobile device with Trust Wallet.

 The dapp browser is only available on the Android version of Trust Wallet.
 This feature has recently been removed from the iOS version to comply with App Store guidelines.

 Both iOS and Android users can also use various dapps such as 1inch.exchange with their Trust Wallet through WalletConnect.

 WalletConnect connects desktop dapps to mobile wallets such as Trust Wallet, MetaMask and Coinomi with a QR code.